nuxt/vite/README.md

 <!-- [![See Demo](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/nuxt/vite/tree/main/demo) -->

-**🧪 Vite mode is experimental and many nuxt modules are still incompatible.
+**🧪 Vite mode is experimental and many Nuxt modules are still incompatible.
 If you find a bug, please report via [issues](https://github.com/nuxt/vite/issues) with a minimal reproduction.**

-💡 We are trying to make most of modules and options working out-of-the-box.
-If you are a module maintainer, please see [this section](https://vite.nuxtjs.org/advanced/modules) for supporting vite.
-If a module or feature is missing, feel free openining an issue.
+💡 We are trying to make most modules and options work out-of-the-box.
+If you are a module maintainer, please see [this section](https://vite.nuxtjs.org/advanced/modules) for supporting Vite.
+If a module or feature is missing, feel free to open an issue.

 ## ⚡ Quick Start